-- Certain JADUs may not be development under the Coastal Act and would only require a ministerial ADU permit, not a CDP. - J/ADUs that meet all the standards of the ordinance, that are not in or near sensitive areas, and that do not require OWTS upgrades (likely rare), can get a ministerial CDP.
-Within the areas appealable to the Coastal Commission, a ministerial CDP can be appealed to the Coastal Commission, but not to a City body. - J/ADUs that require OWTS upgrades, but meet all other standards, can get an administrative CDP if they are not within the area appealable to the Coastal Commission, which includes most of the City (yellow area, Figure 1).
+- Certain JADUs may not be development under the Coastal Act and would only require a ministerial ADU permit, not a CDP. - J/ADUs that meet all the standards of the ordinance, that are not in or near sensitive areas, and that do not require OWTS upgrades (likely rare), can get a ministerial CDP (blue hatching, Figure 1).
+Within the areas appealable to the Coastal Commission (yellow area, Figure 1), a ministerial CDP can be appealed to the Coastal Commission, but not to a City body.

-• J/ADUs that do not meet all the standards of the ordinance can get a standard CDP and use permit.
-Certain standards of the ordinance can be deviated from (such as a larger size), and others cannot.
+- J/ADUs that require OWTS upgrades, but meet all other standards, can get an administrative CDP if they are not within the area appealable to the Coastal Commission, which includes most of the City (yellow area, Figure 1). - J/ADUs that do not meet all the standards of the ordinance can get a standard CDP and use permit.
+However, certain standards of the ordinance can be deviated from (such as a larger size), and others cannot.
 These are specified in the ordinance.

 The ordinance contains coastal resource protection standards, public safety standards, standards that apply to both J/ADUs, standards specific to ADUs and standards specific to JADUs.
 There are also provisions for nonconforming and unpermitted/illegal ADUs.
 And that is a basic outline of the ordinance.
 Note that Coastal Commission staff are requiring the addition of six standard conditions for ADUs located near bluffs and unstable areas (§ 17.54.040.G).
-These will likely be requirements for all development in those areas in the LCP update.
+These will likely be requirements for all development in those areas, not just ADUs, when the LCP is comprehensively updated in the next few years.

-One thing to note is that the area where "by right" ministerial approvals will occur is relatively limited (blue hatching, Figure 1).
-But even if in the ministerial area, most ADUs will require OWTS improvements, which isn't allowed with a ministerial approval.
+One thing to note is that the area where "by right" ministerial approvals will occur is somewhat limited (blue hatching, Figure 1).
+But even in the ministerial area, most ADUs will require OWTS improvements, which does not qualify for ministerial approval.
 Administrative permits could apply to ADUs with OWTS improvements, but only in areas that are not appealable to the Coastal Commission (orange area, Figure 1).
-Recall that administrative permits must be reported to the Planning Commission.
-It may be possible for someone may to get an administrative permit for just the OWTS improvements, and then get a ministerial permit for the ADU itself once those improvements are done.
+Administrative permits must be reported to the Planning Commission and may be appealed locally.
+It may be possible for someone to get an administrative permit for just the OWTS improvements, and then get a ministerial permit for the ADU itself once those improvements are done.

 I anticipate that one of the primary concerns with these new regulations will be the potential for view impacts, because new structures and additions to structures would be allowed without going through design review (or any public review).
 And, unfortunately, the height limits for ADUs under State law just changed in 2023 to allow taller structures.
 The current version of the City's ADU ordinance still uses the previous limits, which were 16 feet for new structures or no more than a 10% increase on the height of an existing structure for additions.
-These limits could still have view impacts, but, considering the limited area that ministerial approvals will apply to, the impacts should be limited.
+These limits could still have view impacts, but, considering the limited area that most ministerial approvals will apply to, the impacts should be limited.
 In addition, accessory structures up to 15 feet in height are currently allowed without design review in most areas of the City.
 The new, taller height limits (up to 25 feet for attached ADUs) are untested in the coastal zone, and Coastal Commission staff are generally supportive of keeping the existing limits.
 I am working with them on ways to present this to HCD staff to get their concurrence.
 The Coastal Act does not protect private views, so it must be based on protecting public views and/or community character.